10 Recipes That Use Leafy Greens

 Homemade Spinach Pesto

-Homemade Spinach Pesto is a quick low-sodium recipe to make ahead for the week to have on hand as a pasta sauce or a dip for veggies!
+Homemade Spinach Pesto is a quick low-sodium recipe to make ahead for the week to have on hand as a pasta sauce or a dip for veggies.

-Peachy Pecan Spinach Salad
+Peachy Pecan Salad

 This Peachy Pecan Spinach Salad uses spinach or any mixed green and is a great way to get a serving of fruit in with your meal!